GOOGLE EARTH, PEPSI MOON

 ??
 Never heard of it.

 I would never fit in to this brave new educational world where what mattered was the machine-to-student, not student-to-teacher ratio.
 Such a school values machines above teachers, I thought.
-More than that, I thought, it aspires to the condition of a machine.
-It wants to be one.
+More than that, it aspires to the condition of a machine.
+It wants to become one.

-One day in a free period I walked outside by myself to smoke a cigarette.
-Sukhumvit Soi 15 is a long, winding urban lane cut off by stinking canal that bounded the school on one side.
+One day in a free period I walked outside to smoke a cigarette.
+Sukhumvit Soi 15 is a long, winding urban lane cut off by a stinking canal that bounds the school on one side.
 That’s where I was headed, to smoke a dirty cigarette by the dirty canal.

 Keyhole, the company set up to develop the interactive global map, became famous during the 2003 invasion of Iraq, was kept afloat with In-Q-Tel (CIA) and National Geo-spatial Intelligence Agency money and then acquired by Google in 2004.
 It used imagery from United States Geographic Survey Landsat 8 satellites and NASA’s Shuttle Radar Topography Mission.
-By April 2008 it was integrating its Street View facility, displaying 360° panoramic street-level photos of select cities and their surroundings, its camera cars crawling all over hundreds of cities in more than forty countries.
-These crawlers would eventually cover more than ten million miles — enough to circle the globe more than 400 times — capturing images of every street and building and courtyard and alley of every city and every obscure little village on the planet.
+By April 2008 it was integrating its Street View facility, displaying 360° panoramic street-level photos of select cities and their surroundings.
+Its camera cars, crawling all over hundreds of cities in more than forty countries, would eventually cover more than ten million miles — enough to circle the globe more than 400 times — capturing images of every street and building and courtyard and alley of every city and every obscure little village on the planet.

 And me, walking up the soi, brow furrowed, reaching into my pocket for a pack of cigarettes.

 Google Earth.
-What does that phrase remind me of?
+What does that remind me of?

 Oh yes.